perlindgren/hippomenes/README.md

 ## Contribution

-RISC-V RT draws on the success of the Rust project in allowing both progress and stability at the same time through semantic versioning.
+RISC-V RT draws on the success of the Rust project in allowing both progression and stability at the same time through semantic versioning.

 The RISC-V RT specification is open for You and everybody else.
 Fork the project, make changes and open an issue/PR.
 If/when your PR is eventually merged, it IS the specification of RISC-V RT associated to its semantic version.